jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 - a clustering function.

-It is also possible to render the dendrograms with different colors and styles for different branches for better revealing structures of the dendrogram (e.g. by `dendextend::color_branches()`).
+It is also possible to render the dendrograms with different colors and styles for different nodes and branches for better revealing structures of the dendrogram (e.g. by `dendextend::color_branches()`).

-First, there are general settings for the clustering, e.g. whether apply clustering or show dendrograms, the side of the dendrograms and heights of the dendrograms.
+First, there are general settings for the clustering, e.g. whether to apply clustering or show dendrograms, the side of the dendrograms and heights of the dendrograms.